zerkotin/extjs-intro/extjs-layouts.md

 3. there's that _xtype_ again, what is that?!

 ### xtype and requires
-Altough it has nothing to do specifically with _Layouts_ it does requires a short explanation.
+Although it has nothing to do specifically with _Layouts_ it does require a short explanation.

 Consider the next example
 ```javascript